Giulio-Cusenza/Giulio-Cusenza/README.md

 - 🍝 Hi, I’m @Giulio-Cusenza
-- 😛 I’m interested in languages
+- 😛 Interested in languages
-- 💻 I’m currently learning computational linguistics
+- 💻 Currently studying computational linguistics

 <!---
 Giulio-Cusenza/Giulio-Cusenza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.